decentraland/old-documentation/_posts/development-guide/2018-01-15-entities-components.md

 Quick sample and link to xml static scenes??

 Explain there are two ways to declare entities and compnents: xml for static and code for dynamic

+## TypeScript syntax for entities and components

+const cube = new Entity()

+cube.set(new Components.Position(5, 1, 5))

+engine.addEntity(cube)

+> Note: An entity and its components don't exist in your scene until you add the entity to the engine, as shown above.

 ## Nested entities